AlisterAmo/processUtils/README.md

 programlauncher.launch('/full/path/to/external/tool -o "complex set" "of parameters" "between quotes"') time.sleep(1)
 # next method will show the stdout so far, without risk of deadlocks :)
-print "Output of the program launched:\n" + programlauncher.last.stdout
+print "Output of the program launched:\n" + programlauncher.last_launched.stdout
-# Note the convenience shortcut programlauncher.last, always pointing to the last program launched so its easier to handle
+# Note the convenience shortcut programlauncher.last_launched, always pointing to the last program launched so its easier to handle
 time.sleep(60)  # we pause a minute
 if programlauncher.last.running:
   print "The program is still running after one minute, we will ask it to terminate..."